WowLabz/dot_marketplace_docker/README.md

 ![Screenshot_20211027_151428](https://user-images.githubusercontent.com/66478092/139041779-0ad73cec-8990-4714-8006-00ed8910bff9.png)

-* Once ratings have been provided, amount will be released from the escrow.
+* Once ratings have been provided, the amount will be released from the escrow.
 * `Customer` will be debited with the amount for the `task cost`.
 * `Worker` will be credited with the amount for the `task cost + amount he had locked into escrow`.